awsdocs/aws-iot-docs/developerguide/thinggroup-index.md

 ## Describing Group Indexes<a name="describe-group-index"></a>

-The following command shows how to use the `describe-index` CLI command to retrieve the current status of the thing group index\.
+Use the describe\-index CLI command to retrieve the current status of the `AWS_ThingGroups` index\.

 ```
 aws iot describe-index --index-name "AWS_ThingGroups"